edbennett/lava-ros-lectures/decks/motivation/slides.md

 Script:
 However, the amount of code required to perform a typical analysis rapidly grew, and an academic paper is not a good place for long program listings.
+What you see on the screen at the moment is the code needed just for the data analysis for a recent paper, excluding all the external libraries it imports, shrunk down to fit on the screen.
+If put into a typical LaTeX document format, these almost ten thousand lines would take up almost two hundred pages.
 Unambiguously describing in words what a program does would require even more space than the program listing, so that isn't an alternative.
 On top of this,
 many analyses relied on commercial or proprietary software